dtcooper/raspberrypi-os-docker/README.md

 requires Raspberry Pi's Debian packageset.

-So far Debian and Python base images are supported, but any base images based on Debian Bullseye could theoretically be supported.
+So far Debian and Python base images are supported, but any base images based on Debian Bookworm or Bullseye could theoretically be supported.
 Create a [pull request](https://github.com/dtcooper/raspberrypi-os-docker/pulls) or [issue](https://github.com/dtcooper/raspberrypi-os-docker/issues) if you'd like one added.